Bira/octopus-carnival/_drafts/wir-mm2-4e-deva.md

 I'd say that if Vile Rebirth triggers and the falen star escapes, you can use it as a lich in subsequent encounters.
-And if it dies "for real", it's rakshasa time, though in that case it would take longer to return to the campaign and might just choose not make another appearance.
+And if it dies "for real", it's rakshasa time, though in that case it would take longer to return to the campaign if it makes an appearance at all.

 ## Sample Encounters